tanarda/Libft/README.md

 # Libft
-Remaking classic functions in C which were written before and creating library with them.
+Remaking classic functions with C which were written before and creating library with them.